ramm777/ramm777/README.md

 <p align="center"> <img src="Tumour-of-Origin.png" alt="Tumour-of-Origin" width="700"> </p>

 We train a Machine Learning classifier to predict the tissue type of a solid tumour using only whole exome somatic mutation information.

-This was presented at the [AACR conference](https://aacrjournals.org/cancerres/article/83/7_Supplement/5429/719629/Abstract-5429-Using-machine-learning-to-predict).
+We presented this study at the [AACR conference](https://aacrjournals.org/cancerres/article/83/7_Supplement/5429/719629/Abstract-5429-Using-machine-learning-to-predict).

 --------